oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/speculated_iterations/README.md

 When launching speculated iterations, operations with side-effects (such as stores to memory) must be predicated by the exit condition to ensure functional correctness.
 For this reason, operations with side-effects must be scheduled until after the exit condition has been computed.

 ### Optimizing the number of speculated iterations
-Loop speculation is beneficial when the loop exit condition's computation is the bottleneck preventing the compiler from achieving a smaller initiation interval (II).
+Loop speculation is beneficial when the computation of the loop exit condition is the bottleneck preventing the compiler from achieving a smaller initiation interval (II).
 In such instances, increasing the number of speculated iterations often improves the II.
 Note that this may also uncover additional bottlenecks preventing the further optimization of the loop.

 However, adding speculated iterations is not without cost.
 They introduce overhead in nested loops, reducing overall loop occupancy.
 Consider the code snippet below:
 ```c++